astronomyk/SimCADO/SimCADO/simcado/docs/source/examples/UserCommands.md

 SimCADO is controlled with a series of keyword-value pairs contained in a configuration file. **The defaults are the best approximation to MICADO** so changing them is *not* recommended if you want to simulate *MICADO* images.
 There are however some which are useful to play around with.

+!!!
+Note

-**NOTE - SimCADO is CAsE sEnsiTIve**.
+    SimCADO is CAsE sEnsiTIve**.
 All KEYWORDS are writen with capital letters.

 Similar to SExtractor, SimCADO provides a way to dump both commonly used and less-common keywords to a file with command `sim.commands.dump_defaults()`: